-- 4.1 The council has previously produced a Treasury Management Strategy, but there have been new requirements under the Prudential Code for the council to also produce a new Capital Strategy. - 4.2 Due to the cross over in requirements between the two policies, one combined Capital and Treasury Management Strategy has been produced.
-This is something that is suggested within the Code as acceptable. - 5 RISK ASSESSMENT - 5.1 The approval of this report may have the following implications: - Resources the strategies aim to safeguard the interests of the council and aim to help demonstrate how the council will operate in dealing with capital and treasury management activities. - Technical, Environmental and Legal it is a requirement for the council to follow the stipulations of the CIPFA Prudential and Treasury Management Codes. - Political none - Reputation the production of this strategy provides transparency to the council's decision making process and management of the activities involved in capital and treasury management. - Equality and Diversity none - 6 RECOMMENDED THAT COMMITTEE - 6.1 Recommend to Council the Capital and Treasury Management Strategy as set out in Annex1.
+- 4.2 The document was produced in the context of the point in time when the budget was set, and was prepared for your planned meeting of 31 March, which was cancelled due to Covid-19 restrictions. - 4.3 The strategy requires approval of Full Council. - 5 RISK ASSESSMENT - 5.1 The approval of this report may have the following implications: - Resources the strategies aim to safeguard the interests of the council and aim to help demonstrate how the council will operate in dealing with capital and treasury management activities. - Technical, Environmental and Legal it is a requirement for the council to follow the stipulations of the CIPFA Prudential and Treasury Management Codes. - Political none - Reputation the production of this strategy provides transparency to the council's decision making process and management of the activities involved in capital and treasury management. - Equality and Diversity none - 6 RECOMMENDED THAT COMMITTEE - 6.1 Recommend to Council the Capital and Treasury Management Strategy as set out in Annex 1.